Home | Volume 48 | Article number 83

 Current situation: Türkiye now faces the highest C-section rate globally, with significant regional disparities.

-Determining the optimal c-section rate for Türkiye and monitoring of C-section rates: there are complexities in determining an appropriate C-section rate tailored to Türkiye's healthcare landscape while acknowledging global recommendations.
-Monitoring C-section rates in various settings is crucial (Table 1 - item 2).
+Determining the optimal C-section rate for Türkiye and monitoring of C-section rates: there are complexities in determining an appropriate C-section rate tailored to Türkiye's healthcare landscape while acknowledging global recommendations.
+Monitoring C-section rates in various settings is crucial (Annex 1 - item 2).
 Multiple factors contribute to the rising C-section rate, making it challenging to pinpoint a single cause.
 Similarly, advocating for an optimal C-section rate is complex.
 Although health authorities in Türkiye strongly emphasize a 15% C-section rate, recommended by the World Health Organization, this rate may not be realistic for Türkiye's unique healthcare landscape [2,7].
-Turkish Ministry of Health (TMOH) currently monitors institutions for C-section rates, promotes the use of Robson classification nationwide, and publishes annual C-section rates; however, improvements are needed in ensuring meticulous completion of Robson classification forms at all health institutions and addressing the educational requirements of obstetricians and healthcare staff regarding this classification system.
-Further discussions on optimal C-section rates and monitoring of C-section rates are included in Table 1 (item 2-3).
+Turkish Ministry of Health (TMOH) currently monitors institutions for C-section rates, promotes the use of Robson classification nationwide, and publishes annual C-section rates; however, improvements are needed in ensuring meticulous completion of Robson classification forms at all health institutions and addressing the educational requirements of obstetricians and other healthcare staff regarding this classification system.
+Further discussions on optimal C-section rates and monitoring of C-section rates are included in Annex 1 (item 2-3).

-Meeting training needs of healthcare staff: strengthening ongoing education and training programs for healthcare professionals to enhance skills in alternative delivery methods and reduce reliance on C-sections is important.
-The training needs of healthcare staff should be addressed to reduce the C-section rate.
-Continuous postgraduate training for midwives and obstetricians should be conducted regularly, focusing on procedures such as instrumental delivery (ID) and external cephalic version (ECV) that can lower the C-section rate [10].
+Meeting training needs of healthcare staff: strengthening ongoing education and training programs for healthcare professionals to enhance skills in C-section-reducing interventions and reduce reliance on C-sections is important.
+The training needs of healthcare staff should be addressed in this regard.
+Continuous postgraduate training for midwives and obstetricians should be conducted regularly, focusing on procedures such as instrumental delivery (ID) and external cephalic version (ECV) which have the potential lower the C-section rate [10].
 However, these maneuvers are gradually being phased out and are often excluded from the training of gynecology and obstetrics assistants.
 It is imperative to thoroughly evaluate and improve the training programs for gynecology and obstetrics assistants, obstetricians, and midwives.
-This includes enhancing the content, quality, and duration of training programs to ensure that healthcare professionals are equipped with the necessary skills and knowledge to effectively reduce the C-section rate (Table 1.1 - items 8-10).
+This includes enhancing the content, quality, and duration of training programs to ensure that healthcare professionals are equipped with the necessary skills and knowledge to effectively reduce the C-section rate (Annex 1 - items 8-10).

 Medical laws and regulations: there is a need for reform in medical litigation laws, particularly to alleviate the increased fear among obstetricians regarding legal repercussions that arose after the enactment of the new Turkish Penal Code in 2005, and to encourage adherence to evidence-based birthing practices.
 One of the significant reasons attributed to the high C-section rate is the fear of medical litigation among obstetricians.
 In recent years, defensive medicine practices among obstetric staff have been linked to the high C-section rate.
 Obstetricians often opt for C-sections, considered safer, due to the fear of potential high compensations in cases of normal birth [11,12].
 Consequently, interventions like ID and ECV are often avoided despite their potential to reduce the C-section rate [13].
 To address these issues, regulations compatible with the realities of Türkiye must be enacted to encourage healthcare staff to reduce the high C-section rate.
 This could include establishing medically specialized courts and enacting specific medical malpractice laws.
-Medico-legal considerations related to the high C-section rate are thoroughly assessed in Table 1.2 (items 11-13).
+Medico-legal considerations related to the high C-section rate are thoroughly assessed in Annex 1 (items 11-13).

 Conclusion Up Down

 Despite stringent measures, the C-section rate in Türkiye continues to rise, highlighting the complexity of the issue beyond legislative interventions.
-There is a critical need for a comprehensive, multifaceted approach to effectively manage and reduce C-section rates while ensuring maternal and fetal health.
-Reducing Türkiye's high C-section rates requires a concerted effort involving all stakeholders.
+There is a critical need for a comprehensive, multifaceted approach to effectively manage and reduce C-section rate while ensuring maternal and fetal health.
+Reducing Türkiye's high C-section rate requires a concerted effort involving all stakeholders.
 This policy brief proposes a reevaluation of current strategies and recommends policy strategies to address the issue effectively.
 Implementing these policy recommendations can mitigate medical risks associated with unnecessary surgeries and improve maternal and neonatal outcomes.

 Competing interests Up Down

-The author declare no competing interest.
+The author declares no competing interest.

 Authors' contributions Up Down

-All the authors have read and agreed to the final manuscript.
+The author has read and agreed to the final manuscript

-Tables Up Down
+Annex Up Down

 References Up Down